Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 #### Attacking with weapon
 To attack with a weapon, roll its offensive value.
 The target can then choose to block the attack with their shield or weapon (according to their defensive stat), or dodge the attack with an Agility roll.
-Melee attacks with a weapon can only be made to enemies adjacent to you (within 1 tile or 2 Meters)
+Melee attacks with a weapon can only be made to enemies adjacent to you (within 1 tile or 2 Meters).

 #### Ranged Projectile Attacks (Arrows/Knives/Axes)
 First, to fire a projectile one must have a bow and arrow and ammunition, or a knife/axe equipped.